 This is partly because the more a company knows about a person, the more effective it becomes.
 What is sometimes referred to as one to one marketing, it’s ambition and scope could change the way we interact with technology forever.

-In truth, right now the technology available isn’t capable of collating the individual data to reach anything like the potential businesses crave, and there are many issues relating to privacy that the Internet is still coming to terms with in its relative infancy.
+In truth, right now the technology available isn’t capable of collating the individual data to reach anything like the potential businesses crave, and there are many issues relating to privacy that the Internet is still coming to terms within its relative infancy.
 It seems, however, that in the future businesses will likely be using some form of personalization.

-It should be noted that there are two types of personalization, product and website.
+It should be noted that there are two types of personalization, product, and website.
 These are two very different concepts.

-Product personalization is a much simpler concept, and one that most of us have used, or at least been aware of, for some time.
+Product personalization is a much simpler concept and one that most of us have used, or at least been aware of, for some time.
 A common example would be choosing the color of a piece of clothing from a varied selection, such as a shoe.
 Sometimes product personalization can become quite detailed, allowing customers to construct a product almost from scratch:

 Website personalization, by contrast, uses the complex, big data.
 The devil is in the detail, and the detail can be minute.
-What sets it apart from recommendation is this data is personal.
+What sets it apart from the recommendation is this data is personal.

 Age, gender, location, the shopping habits and ratings left on websites, social media likes, incentives that might have been successful from other marketing campaigns, the time of day and even how the weather is at that current moment all can be taken into consideration.